The course is delivered as two one-year programmes:

 Year 2 – Extended Diploma

-Students are expected to satisfactorily complete the Diploma programme in order to progress onto the Extended Diploma in the second year
+Students are expected to satisfactorily complete the Diploma programme in order to progress onto the Extended Diploma in the second year Areas of study include:

 You will learn through a variety of practical techniques classes, practical workshops, group seminars and lectures.

-University, Higher Education study
+Higher Education study, University

 2 – 5 hours per week of independent learning